hahndorf/Test-WebSite/README.md

 ### Requirements

-This will be checked by the scripts.
+These are checked by the scripts.

 - IIS 7.5+ (not all tested)
-- Windows 7 SP1 / Windows Server 2008 R2 SP1 or newer
+- Windows Server 2008 R2 (or Windows 7) with SP1 or newer
 - PowerShell 2 or higher
 - PowerShell WebAdministration module installed.

-This means the scripts now work on Windows 7 SP1 with additional downloads.
+This means the scripts now work on Windows 7 SP1 without any additional downloads.

 ### Helpful but not required
 - IIS logging with certain settings installed (use -install switch)